rogerninow/rogerninow/README.md

 ### About

-- I'm currently a freelancer developer
+- I'm currently working as a freelancer developer
 - You can ask me things on **[issues page]**
 - Connect with me on **[LinkedIn]**

 ### Academic

 - Graduated in Analysis and Systems Development (2020)
-- Degree in Software Engineering (2022)
 - MBA in Cyber Security (2021)

+In progress:
+- Degree in Software Engineering (2023)
-- Specialization in Prevention and Investigation of Digital Crimes (2021)
+- Specialization in Prevention and Investigation of Digital Crimes (2022)
-- Specialization in Network Security (2021)
+- Specialization in Network Security (2022)

 <br>